Husavik Tours

 Pack warm, layered clothing, a waterproof jacket, comfortable walking shoes, a hat, gloves, and sunglasses.
 If visiting in winter, bring extra layers, thermal socks, and crampons for icy conditions.

 Yes, some operators offer tours in German, French, Spanish, and other languages.
-Check with individual tour providers for specific language availability.
+Check the tour details for specific language availability.

 What happens if my tour is canceled due to weather?